-Our sincere appreciation is also due to the stakeholders, the Board of Directors and the members of the Investment Advisory Panel for their support.
+Our sincere appreciation is also due to the stakeholders and the Board of Directors for their support.
 Our achievements would not have been possible without the skills and commitment of the Management Team.
 We take great pleasure in thanking them for their contribution and dedication throughout the year and look forward to their support in the coming year too.

-Chitra Sathkumara Executive Director/ CEO 05th May 2017
+Chitra Sathkumara Executive Director/ CEO 31st March 2018

-Tel :+94-11-2421878-79-70 +94-11-2387002-03
+Tel : +94-11-2421878-79-70 +94-11-2387002-03

-Fax : +94-11-2336064 E-mail : bdopartners@bdo.lk Website : www.bdo.lk Chartered Accountants "Charter House" 65/2, Sir Chittampalam A Gardiner Mawatha Colombo 02 Sri Lanka
+E-mail : bdopartners@bdo.lk Website : www.bdo.lk Chartered Accountants Charter House

+65/2, Sir Chittampalam A Gardiner Mawatha Colombo 02

+Colombo 0 Sri Lanka